Brazilian jiu-jitsu: Performance-enhancing drugs

-The practice of taking performance-enhancing drugs, including anabolic steroids, is believed to be relatively commonplace among competitors in jiu-jitsu tournaments and has sparked letters and public statements by some of jiu-jitsu's top competitors, including Comprido and Caio Terra.
+The practice of taking performance-enhancing drugs, including anabolic steroids, is believed to be relatively commonplace among competitors in jiu-jitsu tournaments and has sparked letters and public statements by some of jiu-jitsu's top competitors, including Rodrigo Medeiros and Caio Terra.
 In response, the IBJJF began testing for performance-enhancing drugs at IBJJF sponsored events, starting with the 2013 Pan American Championship.
 However, most other tournaments tend to lack PED testing.

 Cervical and spinal lock "neck cranks"

 A spinal lock is a multiple joint lock applied to the spinal column, which is performed by forcing the spine beyond its normal ranges of motion.
 This is typically done by bending or twisting the head or upper body into abnormal positions.
 Commonly, spinal locks might strain the spinal musculature or result in a mild spinal sprain, while a forcefully and/or suddenly applied spinal lock may cause severe ligament damage or damage to the vertebrae, and possibly result in serious spinal cord injury, strokes, or death.
-Spinal locks and cervical locks are forbidden in gi jiu-jitsu, amateur MMA, multiple forms of no-gi jiu-jitsu, Judo, and other martial arts.
-Due to its illegal nature and express purpose to cause serious, irrevocable bodily injury, paralysis, and death.
+Spinal locks and cervical locks are forbidden in gi jiu-jitsu, amateur MMA, multiple forms of no-gi jiu-jitsu, Judo, and other martial arts due to its illegal nature and express purpose to cause serious, irrevocable bodily injury, paralysis, and death.
 The forceful application of chokes such as the Rear Naked Choke and subsequent cranking of the neck whilst being choked can potentially lead to arterial dissection, which could lead to stroke.
 Due care should be exercised when applying these chokes in sparring situations.

+Elbow injuries

+Elbow injuries commonly occur from arm bars, Kimuras, and takedowns with a fall on outstretched hand (FOOSH).
+These injuries include LCL sprain [of elbow], MCL sprain [of elbow], anterior sprain of distal biceps tendon, elbow dislocation, and posterior tenderness at olecranon.

+Knee injuries

+Knee injuries occur from passing guard, takedowns, sweeps, direct pressure, and various stress with flexed knee.
+These injuries include LCL sprain [of knee], MCL sprain [of knee], and lateral meniscus tear.

+Foot and ankle injuries

+Foot and ankle injuries occur from pushing forward, takedowns, and footlocks.
+These injuries include ankle ATFL sprain, turf toe, and hyper flexion sprain of great toe.

+Finger injuries

+Finger injuries occur from getting caught in the gi, applying arm bars, and blocking opponents.
+These injuries include sprains, dislocations, and fractures.

+Shoulder injuries

+Shoulder injuries occur from Kimuras, takedowns with a fall on outstretched hand (FOOSH), and pushing opponents.
+These injuries include acromioclavicular separation, anterior dislocation, and anterior subluxation (partial dislocation).

+Neck injuries

+Neck injuries can occur from "neck cranks", arm triangle chokes and triangle chokes, amongst other neck focussed submissions (especially when resisting them).
+These injuries include cervical strains.

+Rehab

+Depending on the severity, many injuries require evaluation by a professional, usually a primary care provider, sports medicine physician, orthopedic surgeon, or physical therapist.
+Other injuries may be treated with a home exercise program.

 Notable fighters

 World Champions

-International Brazilian Jiu-Jitsu Federation world champions include the following:
+International Brazilian Jiu-Jitsu Federation world champions include the following (not exhaustive):